Slow Cooker Potato Leek Soup

 Serving Suggestions

-Baked Potato Toppings – Load this soup up with traditional baked potato toppings -bacon crumbles, shredded cheddar cheese, chopped chives, and a swirl of sour cream.
+Baked Potato Toppings – Load this soup up with traditional baked potato toppings -bacon crumbles, shredded cheddar cheese, chopped green onions or chives, and a swirl of sour cream.

-Fresh Herbs – To keep things simple, garnish your soup with fresh chopped parsley, dill, and a lemon wedge.
+Fresh Herbs – To keep things simple, garnish your soup with fresh chopped parsley, chives, or dill.

-Crunch – Add some crunch to compliment the creamy with toasted banquette, oyster crackers, or croutons.
+Crunch – Add some crunch to complement the creamy with toasted banquette, oyster crackers, or croutons.

 My favorite way to top potato leek soup is with freshly grated sharp cheddar, bacon, fresh parsley, scallion, salt, and pepper.
 It’s SO comforting.